less than

 Many charge private patients more than the MBS fee.

-The difference between the MBS fee and the actual charge is known as the gap.
+The difference between the MBS fee and their actual charged amount is known as the gap.

-If your insurer won't cover the cost of this gap, then you have to foot the bill.
+If your insurer won't cover the cost of this gap, then you will have to foot this (often large-ish) bill.

 You'll face a hefty bill if you try to claim on an item you're not covered for.